Concerned About Disclosing Family Court Cases on Government Job Form – Need Advice

 Dear Pavan,

-Earlier while recruiting for government services, except for parents, the details of other family members were not asked.
-Nowadays these details are asked because it has been discovered that the antinational elements are systematically infiltrating the government services.
-This poses a threat to the national security.
+Earlier, while recruiting for government services, details of family members other than parents were not required.
+Nowadays, these details are requested because it has been discovered that anti-national elements are systematically infiltrating government services, posing a threat to national security.

-If not the risk from the antinational elements, there is a risk of recruiting antisocial elements.
+If not the risk from anti-national elements, there is a risk of recruiting antisocial elements.

-Coming to your query on the disclosure of a case under IPC against your father.
-I recommend you disclose the facts.
-This is because if you withhold the information, then it will be tantamount to "suppression of the material facts".
-If the suppression of the facts is discovered later, it will be considered misconduct and could create a problem for you.
+Regarding your query on disclosing a case under IPC against your father, I recommend you disclose the facts.
+Withholding this information would be tantamount to "suppression of material facts."
+If the suppression of facts is discovered later, it will be considered misconduct and could create a problem for you.

 As far as the case is concerned, at this stage, your father is just accused and not a convict.
-Therefore, no need to worry about the disclosure of the case.
+Therefore, there is no need to worry about disclosing the case.

 Thanks,